 Behold the Lamb of God who takes away the sin of the world!
 John 1:29b

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 1 John 1:19

 Sources and Resources:

-This year The Feast of Trumpets (Rosh Hashanah or Yom Teruah) was from sundown September 18th to sundown September 20th, 2020.
-This began the 10 Days of Awe.
-The Day of Atonement (Yom Kippur) will be sundown September 27th to sundown September 28th, 2020.
+This year The Feast of Trumpets (Rosh Hashanah or Yom Teruah) is from sundown September 8-9, 2021.
+This begins the 10 Days of Awe.
+The Day of Atonement (Yom Kippur) is sundown September 17-18, 2021.
 The Messianic Sabbath website lists information about dates of additional Biblical Feast Days.